sumsjp/Quantified-Strategies/TRADING STRATEGIES 2024 (Backtested With Rules And Logic).md

 [[Youtube]](https://www.youtube.com/watch?v=zFldiNwEsKo&list=PLHFlSdhbIZ6TEeEg4cHQ-3888yUnHZs5v)

-The trading strategy discussed involves using the Commodity Channel Index (CCI) indicator to identify potential trend reversals and execute trades on the S&P 500.
-Here's a concise summary:

-1. **Indicator**: CCI is used to measure price levels relative to historical averages, helping identify oversold or overbought conditions.

-2. **Setup**:
-   - **Lookback Period**: A medium period of 9 days was optimized for the S&P 500.
+### Article Summary: Overview of the Commodity Channel Index (CCI) Indicator for Trading

+#### Themes:
+- Introduction to the CCI indicator as a lesser-known technical tool.
+- Use of CCI for identifying trend reversals and extreme market conditions (oversold/overbought).
+- Emphasis on backtesting and strategy optimization.

+#### Trading Products:
+- S&P 500 index trading (specific application).

+#### Indicators:
+- **Commodity Channel Index (CCI)**: A momentum oscillator measuring price levels relative to historical averages.
+It helps identify extreme conditions in the market.

+#### Strategy Details:
 - **Entry Signal**: Buy when CCI drops below -90.
 - **Exit Signal**: Sell when the closing price exceeds yesterday's high.

-3. **Performance**:
-   - **Equity Growth**: Starting with $100,000 in 1993, the strategy grew to over $1 million.
+- **Optimization Parameters**:
+  - Lookback period: 9 days.
+  - The strategy involves a medium-term trading approach with clear entry and exit rules.

+#### Backtest Performance:
+- **Period Tested**: 1993 (specific details not provided for other periods).
+- **Initial Capital**: $100,000.
+- **Final Equity**: Over $1,000,000 (10x growth).
+- **Max Drawdown**: 23%.
-   - **Number of Trades**: 464 trades were executed.
+- **Total Trades**: 464.

-   - **Average Profit per Trade**: $253.
-   - **Win Rate**: 47% success rate, meaning nearly half of the trades lost money.
+#### Conclusions:
+- The CCI-based strategy for S&P 500 demonstrated solid performance with a significant return on investment and moderate drawdown.
-   - **Risk-to-Reward Ratio**: The strategy offers a favorable ratio of 1.8:1.
+- The strategy generated numerous trading signals, indicating a high-frequency approach.

-4. **Conclusion**: While the strategy has strong equity growth and a good risk-reward ratio, its low win rate and high number of losing trades make it challenging in terms of overall profitability.
+- While the results are promising, further testing across different market conditions and additional asset classes would be beneficial.

+#### Additional Notes:
+- The complexity of CCI calculation is acknowledged, suggesting reliance on trading platforms for accurate computations.
 </details>

 <details>